lsst/rtn-028/index.rst

 Motivation and Background
 =========================

-This study was orginally motivated by the need for the Dark Energy Science Collaboration (DESC) to understand its computing resource needs for systematics assessments that require pixel-level reprocessing of the first year (Y1) of Rubin data.
+This study was originally motivated by the need for the Dark Energy Science Collaboration (DESC) to understand its computing resource needs for systematics assessments that require pixel-level reprocessing of the first year (Y1) of Rubin data.
 In practice, these assessments would involve the reprocessing of several smaller datasets, using alternative algorithms and/or data selections, or could include simulated images.
 Therefore, as rough guide to the needed resources, DESC settled on the goal of reprocessing 10% of Y1 data 10 times as the target workload for this study.
 For simplicity, we've recast this as doing a full DRP processing of the Y1 Wide Fast Deep (WFD) Rubin observations.
-The WFD survey comprises ~80% of the Y1 data, and it provides a relatively homogenous data set that's relevant for DESC's need and which makes the resource estimation straight forward.
+The WFD survey comprises ~80% of the Y1 data, and it provides a relatively homogeneous data set that's relevant for DESC's need and which makes the resource estimation straight forward.

 Inputs to Estimating the Y1 WFD DRP Processing
 ==============================================